Explore & Apply

 Yes.
 Attendance at the residential workshops and regional pods is mandatory, and a condition of the scholarship.
 Participating in the Mentoring Programme is optional.

 Our applications timeline runs from March to November of each year, for the following year’s intake.
-Applications open in mid-March and close in mid-April.
+Applications open on 23 March 2021 and close 20 April 2021.
 You will apply online, and access our application platform through our website.

 Step 1: Check the timeline

-- March: Applications open in mid-March.
+- March: Applications open on Tuesday, 23 March 2021.
 Candidates can add recommenders on the platform and begin uploading their documentation and working on their personal essays.
 See ‘requirements’.

-- April: Applications close in mid-April.
+- April: Applications close by the end of Tuesday, 20 April 2021.
 No late or incomplete applications will be accepted under any circumstances.

 - June: You will be notified by the end of June whether or not you are through to Round Two.